simeonpashley/simeonpashley.github.io/_posts/2014-12-30-building-the-creative-business.md

 - How will we recruit, reward, motivate and retain them?
 - Is our current team up to it?
 Am I?
 - How do we finance the business to take the opportunities?
-- Will the wheels fall off when I don’t control everything myself?
+- Will the wheels fall off when I don't control everything myself?
 - Am I building capital value or have I condemned myself to being a wage slave for life?